praekelt/handbook/_posts/2015-07-24-Team Overviews.md

 We need someone to have a roadmap on how to complete a project, and that can liaise between client and funder requirements, and the internal team’s capacity and requirements.

+## User Experience and Design
+We use the Praekelt Consulting Studio as well as a bevvy of specialists.
+We will tell you more about them when they have a gap in their schedule.

+## UX and Front End
+We still need to get this section updated so that you can find out all about them.

+## Engineering
+They are working on the tech stack at the moment, they will get back to you shortly.

 ## SRE (or Site Reliability Engineering)